One of the sports in which it is easier to understand the importance of functional training in the athletic preparation is undoubtedly tennis.

 WTA International Functional Training Academy Master Trainer

-Simple tool with extraordinary training potential indicated for all levels of athletic training, rehabilitation and functional fitness.
-It is the multi-planarity of the movements performed with a heavily decentralized tool which distinguishes training with these clubs and establishes an extremely complete workout The range of weights; from 1 to 30 kg, allows the widest freedom that can be very challenging even when using lighter weights.
+A simple tool that offers extraordinary training potential for all levels of athletic preparation and functional fitness.
+Training with mace bells/Si-Clubs is characterized by the multi-planarity of the movements and a strongly decentralized weight, resulting in a remarkably complete work.
+The weight increments, from 1 to 30 kg, facilitate total freedom of use of the equipment that can be very demanding even in the lighter weights.

 Sign up with your email address to receive news, events and focus articles about Sidea and OUTRACE